 Glorious Flower-Lovers

 What’s that flash of colour in the foliage?
+Keep an eye out around the entrance pavilion, and in shrubs and bushes along the beach.

 Scarlet-breasted Flowerpecker, Prionochilus thoracicus